-The establishment of environmental objectives and targets is accomplished through BNL's Performance Based Management System.
+The establishment of environmental objectives and targets is accomplished through a Performance Based Management System.
 This system is designed to develop, align, balance, and implement the Laboratory's strategic objectives, including environmental objectives.
 The system drives BNL's improvement agenda by establishing a prioritized set of key objectives, called the Performance Evaluation Management Plan.
-The Laboratory and BSA work with DOE to clearly define expectations and performance measures.
+Annually, BSA works closely with DOE to clearly define expectations and performance measures.
 Factors for selecting environmental priorities include: